A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Cost-sharing subsidies are not always as well understood as premium subsidies, but as long as applicants are actively comparing the nuts and bolts of each available plan – as opposed to just looking at premiums – the Silver plans that include cost-sharing subsidies will stand out as options that offer exceptional value.
 For most applicants, they will be more expensive than Bronze plans, but will provide significantly better coverage.
 Their out-of-pocket maximums will be lower than that of comparably priced plans, and they will also cover more medical expenses before the out-of-pocket maximum is reached.

-Gold plans: a better value in some areas
+6. Understand why Gold plans may be a better value in some areas

-We’ll get into the details in a moment, but the takeaway point for this section is that you might find that there are some Gold plans in your area that cost less than Silver plans.
+You might find that there are some Gold plans in your area that cost less than Silver plans.
 In some areas, we’ve even seen $0-premium Gold plans for some enrollees over the last few years.
-If you’re not eligible for cost-sharing reductions (CSR, aka cost-sharing subsidies) and there are low-priced Gold plans available in your area, these might present the best value.
+If you’re not eligible for cost-sharing reductions, and there are low-priced Gold plans available in your area, these might present the best value.

-Because premium subsidies are based on the cost of Silver plans (specifically, the benchmark plan in each area, which is the second-lowest-cost Silver plan), the majority of the premium increase to cover the cost of CSR is ultimately still being paid by the federal government, in the form of larger premium subsidies.
+Because premium subsidies are based on the cost of Silver plans, the majority of the premium increase to cover the cost of CSR is ultimately still being paid by the federal government, in the form of larger premium subsidies.

-But people with income above 200% of the poverty level might be better off with a Gold plan instead of a Silver plan if the premiums are quite similar (CSR is available up to 250% of the poverty level, but its effects are much less significant once you exceed 200% of the poverty level, unless you’re in a state that has its own additional CSR benefits).
+But people with income above 200% of FPL might be better off with a Gold plan instead of a Silver plan if the premiums are quite similar.
+(CSR is available up to 250% of FPL, but its effects are much less significant once you exceed 200% of FPL , unless you’re in a state that has its own additional CSR benefits).

 Because the cost of CSR is now being added to Silver plan premiums in most areas, there continue to be Gold plans that are less expensive than Silver plans in some areas.
 Consumers should shop carefully and look at all available options before making a decision — don’t assume that pricing will follow the patterns we saw pre-2018, when premiums generally rose consistently from one metal level to the next.